-The scene where the alien that Kay killed in the beginning of the film transformed was not originally planned.
-The creators added it in because they realized that most people would have sympathized with the alien had he died as is, and wanted to ensure no sympathy was to be gained for the alien prior to being killed.
+The scene where Mikey gets killed at the beginning of the film was not originally planned.
+The creators added it in because they realized that most people would have sympathized with Mikey had he died as is, and wanted to ensure no sympathy was to be gained for him prior to being killed.

 Will Smith's line "It just be rainin' black people in New York!" was improvised but so hilarious that they decided to leave it in.

-In fact, a lot of the lines in the original film were this.
-Tommy Lee Jones didn't like the script and made up most of his dialogue on the spot, with Will Smith trying to keep up.
+In fact, a lot of the lines were this.
+Tommy Lee Jones was famously dissatisfied with the script and so he took it upon himself to "fix" it by ad-libbing a good deal of his dialogue and one-liners.
+The result was Will Smith, not to be outdone, having to play along too.
 It was hilarious enough that Barry Sonnenfeld just didn't care and threw it ALL in.
 And the movie ended up being praised for its witty dialogue, in case you needed more proof how awesome Tommy Lee Jones is.

 Originally, there were going to be two alien ships looming over the Earth, demanding the return of the galaxy: the Arquillian ship, and a Baltian ship (Rosenberg was originally a Baltian in the script).
 Edgar came to Earth to deliberately start a war between the two races, said to be negotiating peace, so he can feed off the resulting war.
 The initial volley is compared to two gunslingers using a giant rock as cover.
 Eventually, they decided the Baltians were not necessary to the plot, so some work was done in post-production (dubbing the aliens' conversation into "alienspeak", for one), and long story short, Rosenberg became an Arquillian.